khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 }
 {% endhighlight %}

+### Native Web-View Wrapping Sequence

+It is important to understand the sequence of events that occur when a native web-view is being wrapped by an **Awesomium.NET** component.
+This helps you decide the moment certain operations can be performed on the component.

+**For details, read the [Web-View Initialization Sequence](initialization-sequence.html) article.**

 ### Cleaning Up

 All `IWebView` instances implement `IDisposable` and expose a `Dispose` method.
 You should generally call `Dispose` on an `IWebView` instance when you're done using it.
 This allows the view to perform some cleanup and release resources.

-For offscreen `IWebView` instances, the `ISurface` instance currently assigned to `IWebView.Surface`, is disposed when the view is disposed.
+> For offscreen `IWebView` instances, the `ISurface` instance currently assigned to `IWebView.Surface`, is disposed when the view is disposed.

 When an `IWebView` instance is displayed in a graphical environment (like when using a `WebControl`), you should not call `Dispose` while the container of the view is still visible.

-An `IWebView.IsDisposed` property indicates if an view has been disposed.
+> An `IWebView.IsDisposed` property indicates if an view has been disposed.

 Here is an example using the WPF `WebControl`: